Rhinemann/mage-hack/src/chapters/Talents.typ

 / Watch It All Burn: Add a die to your pool equal to the largest stress or complication anyone has in the scene and step up your effect die.
 Succeed or fail, take #smallcaps[Unsound] #spec_c.d6.

-// #block(breakable: false)[
-//   == Universal SFX
-//   All Magi benefit from these SFX:
-// ]

-// *Spend Willpower:* Take #spec_c.d6 Unsound stress to gain a #spec_c.pp or add a third die to your total on a roll.

-// *Necessary Tools:* Whenever your action includes a Sphere you must use at least one tool conforming to your Paradigm, otherwise treat all 1s and 2s as hitches and gain a #spec_c.pp.

-// *Opposed Resonance:* Step down the highest die in the pool when employing opposed Resonance in the casting.

-// *Appropriate Resonance:* Step up the lowest die in the pool when employing appropriate Resonance in the casting.

-You can spend points to take one or more of these SFX on character creation or later
+You can spend points to take one or more of these SFX at character creation or later

 #block(breakable: false)[
-  === Magick SFX (Supernatural SFX)
+  === Magick Talents (Supernatural Talents)
   These are the examples of magick-related and supernatural SFX available to mages to inspire the players and Storytellers.
 ]